6 Tasks for Efficient Google Workspace Admin

 Cloud IAM helps organizations to effectively implement the idea of “least privilege” which means that a user has only those permissions that he or she absolutely requires to carry out their role.

-SpinOne bolsters the available cloud IAM mechanism available to Google Workspace administrators by allowing easy implementation of certificate-based single sign-on functionality based on the blockchain.
-While certificate-based authentication is more secure than simple username/password authentication, it is generally complex and cumbersome to implement correctly.
-However, SpinOne, with a few simple steps, allows organizations to quickly provision certificate-based single sign-on for access to G Suite resources.
+However, SpinOne, with a few simple steps, allows organizations to quickly provision certificate-based single sign-on for access to Google Workspace resources.
 The signature of the certificate is stored across the blockchain.
 Due to its decentralized nature, the signature of the certificate is virtually impossible to compromise by an attacker, which adds a new layer of protection for identity management.

 Google Workspace administrators also want to implement 2-step authentication.
 With 2-step authentication, users must use a secondary device, in addition to a password, etc, to prove their identity.
 Generally, this is a smartphone or other electronic device that will allow completing the 2-step authentication process.
 The 2-step authentication process makes it exponentially more difficult for an attacker to compromise security credentials.